 Did you know that 85% of DIY wooden teething toys on Etsy are made from white wood?
-Custom creations often use walnut and other unique woods1.
+Custom creations often use walnut and other unique woods.
 Parents are looking for safe and eco-friendly options, making natural wooden teething toys popular.
 These toys are durable and have an artisanal touch.

 The average cost of finished teething toys with silicone beads is about $15.
-Making your own Natural Wooden Teething Toys DIY can save money and add a personal touch1.
+Making your own Natural Wooden Teething Toys DIY can save money and add a personal touch.
 These handmade toys use eco-friendly materials, aligning with modern parenting values.
 They ensure your baby’s comfort and safety.

 Crafting wooden baby toys lets you be creative and mindful as a parent.
 It’s a special way to bond with your child.